Mercy (Overwatch): Appearances

 Mercy first appeared in the 2016 video game Overwatch.
 Lacking a traditional single-player campaign, Overwatch had minimal in-game lore and character backgrounds.
 These were instead shown through map designs and character voice lines, and elements established in tie-in media.

 Blizzard added seasonal events to the game to support ongoing interest, with some events including story elements; Mercy made an appearance in several of these events.
 In April 2017, Blizzard launched the Uprising event, which included a player versus environment co-op game mode.
 The default version of the mode limits players to four characters, which included Mercy.
 The mode was set seven years before the events in the main game, in which a strike team consisting of Mercy, Torbjörn, Reinhardt, and Tracer are tasked with thwarting an attack on London perpetrated by an extremist group.
 Mercy also appeared in the Mercy's Recall Challenge event, launched in November 2019.

 Mercy returns in the sequel, Overwatch 2, which launched in October 2022.
 She appears as a main character in Loverwatch, a dating sim visual novel which Blizzard released as part of a Valentine's Day-themed seasonal event for Overwatch 2.

 Mercy is briefly featured in the tenth issue of the Overwatch digital comic book, where she is seen reading a letter, implied to be Genji's.
 Mercy was also the focus of Valkyire, a short story released on November 11, 2019.
 Written by Michael Chu, it focuses on the period around her joining the Overwatch team.
 The story tied into Mercy's Recall Challenge.
+In 2026, Mercy was one of several characters included in Overwatch Rush, a mobile game developed by Blizzard.